 Welcome to the Department of English!
 Below you will find information that will help you plan your studies in the department.
 If you need more help, contact your study counsellor.
-For incoming students we have prepared a HELP booklet which will explain everything you need to know about studying with us.
-Fresher's Day: 13 September 2019 Click here for more information.
+For incoming students we have prepared a HELP Booklet which will explain everything you need to know about studying with us.
 For crucial information on departmental writing standards, style sheets, and plagiarism, see the Writing Academic Papers page.
 At the Department of English, we place value on respectful communication.
 The Conduct and Correspondence Guidelines.pdf (PDF, 139KB) explain your instructors' expectations in terms of communication, with an emphasis on email etiquette.
-Sign up for the BA and MA Mailing Lists to get the latest information about KSL registration, guest lectures and other news from the department: BA Mailing List MA Mailing List For further information on 'Nachteilsausgleich' (special accommodations) click here.
+Sign up for the BA and MA Mailing Lists to get the latest information about KSL registration, guest lectures and other news from the department: BA Mailing List MA Mailing List For further information on 'Nachteilsausgleich' (disability accommodations) click here.

 Please click here for further information for disabled students (future and current).

 Please click here and then follow STUDIES > Advisory Services to find more information about services offered.

 If you are a international students interested in studying at our department, please see here for more information.